zaphosting/docs/docs/dedicated-linux-openclaw.md

 :::tip Use a GUI (Desktop Environment)

-If you prefer using OpenClaw with a graphical interface, you can install a desktop environment on your Dedicated Server, for example **XFCE**.
+If you prefer using OpenClaw with a graphical interface, you can install a desktop environment on your VPS/Dedicated Server, for example **XFCE**.
 After installing a GUI (and a remote desktop solution like RDP or VNC), you can access and control OpenClaw directly through the Dedicated Server desktop instead of using SSH port forwarding.

 :::